Global dynamical structures from infinitesimal data: Materials and Methods

 \subsection{Hopf Dataset}

 Trajectories for the A-HM model were produced by integrating the model defined by Eqns. \ref{eq:hopf} \& \ref{eq:anchor} using MATLAB's ode45 function for the integration interval $[0:0.05:10]$.
 10 polar coordinate pairs were sampled from the continuous uniform distributions $\rho \sim \mathcal{U}(2,4)$ and $\theta \sim \mathcal{U}(0, 2\pi)$.
 For each polar coordinate pair $(\rho, \theta)$, five initial conditions were computed by sampling: $(\rho, \theta) + \mathcal{N}(0, 0.3)$, producing a dataset of 50 trajectories.
 Trajectories were transformed to Cartesian coordinates before passing to VERT.
 To produce the plots in Fig. \ref{fig:hopfresults}, control parameter combinations $(\gamma_\rho, \gamma_\delta)$ were produced from a uniformly spaced $50\times 50$ grid with $\gamma_\rho,\gamma_\delta \in [1,3]$.
 VERT was used to compute the distance estimator for 10 trajectories.
 The MSE residual was computed over these 10 trajectories.
-For each control parameter combination, we performed 5 trials each with independently sampled initial conditions, and the MSE residuals for each trial were averaged to produce Figs. \ref{fig:hopfresults}C,D. Details for computing the MSE residuals are described in the Supplement.
-Code and parameters to reproduce the plots in Fig. \ref{fig:hopfresults} are available in the Supplement.
+For each control parameter combination, we performed 5 trials each with independently sampled initial conditions, and the MSE residuals for each trial were averaged to produce Figs. \ref{fig:hopfresults}C,D. Details for computing the MSE residuals are described in Section 5D of the supplement.
+Parameters used to create the plots in Fig. \ref{fig:hopfresults} are available in Section 5C of the supplement.